The “blue zones” and countries where the longest living people are from

 Other places around the world with high life expectancy

 There’s not a whole lot of information about where other blue zones might exist.
-While Blue Zones only contained 5 locations, demographer Michel Poulain, the original pioneer of the blue zone research hinted that Crete and Majorca were potential candidates, but “Not so special as Sardinia”.
+While Blue Zones (buy on Amazon) only contained 5 locations, demographer Michel Poulain, the original pioneer of the blue zone research hinted that Crete and Majorca were potential candidates, but “Not so special as Sardinia”.

 If we look more broadly, according to the World Health Organisation’s 2016 data, the 10 countries with the highest average life expectancy at birth for both sexes are: